CprimeLearningLabs/gitops-bootcamp/exercise/advanced-deployment/blue-green.md

 After the application synchronizaes, we'll make a change to the application to see it update with a blue/green rollout.

 Go to your application repository and add a new path on which to respond with something different.
-For exmpale, make the application repond to the path `/fried` with `Hello, fried!`.
+For example, make the application repond to the path `/friend` with `Hello, friend!`.

 This will make your `main.go` look like